04 Jan Eating Disorder Signs and Behaviors

 Working out is great for your body and mind, but if you’re hitting the gym with the sole purpose of eliminating each and every calorie you’ve consumed for the day, you may have an eating disorder.
 If you obsessively count calories and restrict yourself well-under the daily amount needed, it is a sign that something is wrong.

 - SIGN 4: You Avoid Eating with Others

 Withdrawing from your peers, especially when it’s time to eat is a common sign of an eating disorder.
 This could be because you feel guilty about the amount of food you will eat or because you have created rituals around the eating process.

-The type of ‘disordered eating’ is less important than if a person feels badly about themselves before, during, and after eating.
-If that is yours or a loved one’s situation, it likely indicates an eating disorder.
-Eating disorders are a real illness that you can’t fight alone.
-In actuality, they have little to do with food at all.
-Treatment for an eating disorder requires a trained and experienced therapist to get to the root of the problem.
-Sirona Therapy, and my years of experience, will help you heal and deal with an eating disorder.
-My outpatient treatment gets results.
+Treatment for an eating disorder requires trained and experienced therapists to get to the root of the problem.
+Sirona Therapy, and our team of compassionate dedicated experts, will help you heal and deal with an eating disorder.
+Our outpatient treatment gets results.
 Learn how to get back on track and understand the motivation behind the self-harmful behaviors that have become all-consuming.
 Reach out today!